godotneers/testing-video/README.md

-﻿# Automated testing in Godot
+﻿# Press Play, Know it works - Automated testing in Godot

 <p align="center">
   <a href="https://youtu.be/RCKqouD9bPI">